Suddenlink Communications: Acquisition by Altice

-Suddenlink announced on July 18, 2012 that the company reached an agreement to be acquired for $6.6 billion by BC Partners, CPP Investment Board, and Suddenlink's management team - led by Chairman and CEO Jerry Kent.
-Prior to this, Goldman Sachs Capital Partners, Quadrangle, and Oaktree Capital Management were the majority holders of the company.
-Altice and Suddenlink announced on May 20, 2015 that Altice agreed to acquire 70% of Suddenlink in a deal valued at $9.1 billion.
-As part of the deal BC Partners will retain 15% voting share and 18.2% in equity while CPP Investment Board will retain 15% voting share and 11.8% in equity.
+Suddenlink announced on July 18, 2012, that the company reached an agreement to be acquired for $6.6 billion by BC Partners, CPP Investment Board, and Suddenlink's management team led by Chairman and CEO Jerry Kent.
+Previously owned by Goldman Sachs Capital Partners, Quadrangle Group, and Oaktree Capital Management, Suddenlink was 70% acquired by Altice on May 20, 2015, in a $9.1 billion deal.
 At the time of the announcement Suddenlink was the seventh largest cable operator with 1.5 million residential and 90,000 business subscribers.
 The deal closed on December 21, 2015.
 Altice also announced on September 17 that year it would acquire Cablevision for $17.7 billion and completed the deal on June 21, 2016.
 After both deals were completed Altice USA became the fourth largest cable operator in the country with 4.6 million subscribers and the sixth largest pay television operator with 3.50 million subscribers.
-Altice USA announced on April 11, 2017 the company has filed for an initial public offering.
+Altice USA announced on April 11, 2017, the company has filed for an initial public offering.
 The company plans to raise up to $100 million with the IPO.
-Altice NV the parent company of Altice USA announced on May 24, 2017 that "all consumer-facing brands across the globe will change."
+Altice NV the parent company of Altice USA announced on May 24 that "all consumer-facing brands across the globe will change."
 Altice stated the re-branding would be complete by the second quarter in 2018.

 In April 2022, Altice USA announced that Suddenlink would be rebranded under the Optimum name.
 On August 1, Suddenlink was fully amalgamated into Optimum.

 Markets

-At time of merger with Optimum, Suddenlink operated services in twelve states: Arizona, Arkansas, California, Idaho, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, Texas and West Virginia.
+At time of merger with Optimum, Suddenlink operated services in thirteen states: Arizona, Arkansas, California, Idaho, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, Ohio, Oklahoma, Texas, and West Virginia.

 Carriage disputes

 Suddenlink has been involved with two high-profile carriage disputes over the years.
 The first was with Sinclair Broadcasting Group over two local stations it operates in the Huntington-Charleston, West Virginia designated market area.
 The dispute became public on June 30, 2006, and was resolved on August 8, 2006.
-The second involved Viacom and its cable channels Nickelodeon, MTV, Spike, TV Land, VH1, and various spin-off channels.
+The second involved Viacom and its cable channels Nickelodeon, MTV, Spike (Now Paramount Network), TV Land, VH1, and various spin-off channels.